What are Elements?

-Just tap the group to select it, then tap the button to open the overflow menu, then just tap Save to My Elements.
+Just tap the group to select it, then tap the button to open the overflow menu, then just tap Save to My Elements on the overflow menu.

-All of your elements are kept in the My Elements collection, available on the My Elements tab when you first open Aight Motion.
+All of your elements are available on the Elements tab when you first open Alight Motion.

-To edit any element, just tap it in the list.
+To edit any element, just tap the element you would like to edit.

-To rename any element, tap it in the list to open it in editing mode, then tap the element name at the top of the screen to change it.
+To rename any element, tap the element you would like to rename to open it, then tap the element name at the top of the screen to change it.

-To delete or duplicate any element, long press the element in the list to select it (you can tap additional elements to add them to the selection), then tap to delete all selected elements, or to duplicate all selected elements.
+To delete or duplicate any element, long-press the element to select it (you can tap additional elements to add them to the selection), then tap to delete all selected elements, or to duplicate all selected elements.

 How to Share Elements

-To share an element with another Alight Motion user, long press the element in the My Elements collection to select it (you can tap other elements to add them to the selection if you want to share more than one element at once).
+To share an element with another Alight Motion user, you can export it from inside the element, or from the Elements tab by long-pressing the element to select it (you can tap other elements to add them to the selection if you want to share more than one element at once).

 You will see an Uploading message while the project is uploaded to the Alight Creative server.